Rupert Neve: Career

-Neve began his career after the war as a designer of public address systems, and recorded speakers and singers on lacquer discs, including recording running addressal systems and recording prime minister Winston Churchill's speeches in the 1940s and distributing their recordings to radio stations for broadcast.
+Neve began his career after the war as a designer of public address systems, and recorded speakers and singers on lacquer discs, including recording running address systems and recording prime minister Winston Churchill's speeches in the 1940s and distributing their recordings to radio stations for broadcast.
 He provided the public address systems for Queen Elizabeth, then a princess, at the opening of the St Andrew's Church, Plymouth, which had been rebuilt after being destroyed in the Blitz.

 He worked in the 1950s with Rediffusion, a forerunner of early cable TV systems.
 Neve left the company, and formed CQ Audio, a company specialising in the manufacture of hifi speaker systems.
 In 1961, he formed Neve Electronics, and began designing and building mixing consoles for recording studios.
 He started out by designing and building a mixing console for composer Desmond Leslie, from Castle Leslie, Ireland, where the original desk is still housed.
 He built a transistor-based mixing console with an equalizer for Philips Studio in London in 1964.
-One of his customers during this period was The Beatles and their producer George Martin.
+One of his customers during this period was the Beatles and their producer George Martin.
 He sold his company Neve Electronics and worked with Manchester-based Amtek Systems in 1975.
 During the 1970s, he designed a training program for missionaries to use radio broadcasting equipment.

 Neve worked on microphone preamplifiers, equalizers, compressors and early large format mixing consoles.
 Many of his long discontinued products are considered classic equipment and are sought after by the professionals in the recording industry.
 This has resulted in several companies releasing products that are Neve replicas or clones.
 He is often credited for designing the modern recording console.
 In 1989, he was inducted into the Mix Hall of Fame, and in 1997 he was the third person to receive a Technical Grammy Award for lifetime accomplishment.
 In a 1999 survey conducted by Studio Sound magazine he was selected by his peers as the number one audio personality of the 20th century.
 Dave Grohl interviewed Neve for the 2013 documentary Sound City, a documentary about the recording studio of the same name.
 Some of his customers included music groups Aerosmith, Nirvana, and recording studio Abbey Road Studios in addition to Sound City Studios.